 Read Katja’s blog post, Broken Glass and the Berlin Wall.

 Justin Shanitkvich (Philip Bernstein Memorial Scholar):

-Justin Shanitkvich is a PhD candidate in the English Department.
+Justin Shanitkvich is a PhD student in the English Department.
 He works primarily in the areas of animation studies, metaphysics, Jewish film, and recent American independent film.
 He will be grappling with questions of Jewish identity in short-form animation from North America, Eastern Europe, and Israel over the course of his time as a Philip Bernstein Memorial Scholar in Jewish Studies.

 Read Justin’s blog post, Waltzing with History, Family, and Culture in Jewish Animated Films.

 Christina Sztajnkrycer (Sutton) is a third-year PhD student in the Department of French and Italian Studies, having earned her MA from the University of Washington in 2011.
 In her studies, she became interested in the recurrence of Jewish characters in 19th-century French fiction centered on the rapidly evolving Parisian society.
 Fascinated by the intrinsically linked histories of France and French Jews of the 19th century, Christina is now working on the representation of Jewish identity in French and Francophone fiction of the larger 19th century.
 The literature Christina is studying spans from the 1789 French Revolution all the way to the arrival of the North African French-speaking diaspora in France in the 1950s.

 Read Christina’s blog post, How are Jews depicted in French literature?